-Hundreds Of People Are Still Trapped After Deadly Mudslides Buried Southern California Homes
+Death Toll Climbs To 17 As Crews Continue Search For California Mudslide Survivors

-Hundreds of Southern Californians were trapped in their homes Wednesday and thirteen others remained missing after colossal mudslides a day earlier killed 17 people and buried the region in several feet of soil and debris.
+Colossal mudslides that swept through Southern California on Tuesday left 17 people dead, damaged and destroyed hundreds of buildings, and prompted scores of rescues, many of them by air because roads were completely impassable.

-The mudslides were prompted by Southern California's first major storm of the season, which dumped several inches of rain on burn areas of recent wildfires, including the state's largest-ever blaze.
-By Wednesday morning, the death toll stood at 17 with 24 others still missing.
-Another 300 people were trapped in their homes in Santa Barbara County's Romero Canyon, according to multiagency spokesperson Rosie Narez.
+The mudslides were sparked by Southern California's first major storm of the season, which dumped several inches of rain on hills recently scarred by the state's largest-ever wildfire.
+By Wednesday evening, the death toll stood at 17, with 17 others still missing.

-"The only way to really get them out is through aerial rescues," Narez told BuzzFeed News.
+About 500 first responders were assisting with rescue efforts, some of whom spent the day pulling hundreds of people to safety, many of them having to be rescued by air, Santa Barbara County Sheriff Bill Brown said.

-Worse still, the homes where people remained trapped lacked potable water, as well as gas and electricity.
-Rescues began Wednesday morning and the silver lining, Narez said, was that most of the stranded people appeared to be okay.
+"It was still very striking to see the extent of the devastation," Brown added.
+"To see the breadth of the area that has been impacted by this."

 Images from the region showed massive devastation, with both homes and roads completely covered in water, mud, and debris.

 About 100 homes and eight commercial buildings were destroyed by the torrent of water and mud, while another 300 homes were damaged and 1,500 remained threatened.
+FEMA announced Wednesday that it had amended its Jan.
+2 disaster declaration addressing December's wildfires to include damage from this week's flooding and mudslides.

 Advertisement